 TNM system for oral cancer

-We stage oral cancer using The American Joint Committee on Cancer’s (AJCC) TNM system, a commonly accepted method based on three key components:
+We stage oral cancer using the American Joint Committee on Cancer’s TNM system, a commonly accepted method based on three key components:

-- Tumor (T) describes the size of the original tumor.
+- Tumor (T), which describes the size of the original tumor

-- Node (N) indicates whether the cancer is present in the lymph nodes.
+- Node (N), which indicates whether the cancer is present in the lymph nodes

-- Metastasis (M) refers to whether cancer has spread to other parts of the body.
+- Metastasis (M), which refers to whether cancer has spread to other parts of the body

 A number (0-4) or the letter X is assigned to each factor.
 A higher number indicates increasing severity.
 For instance, a T1 score indicates a smaller tumor than a T2 score.
 The letter X means the information could not be assessed.

-Once the T, N, and M scores have been assigned, an overall stage is assigned.
+Once the T, N, and M scores have been assigned, an overall stage is determined.

 These measurements refer to the primary oral cancer tumor.

-TO: no evidence of primary tumor Tis: carcinoma in situ.
-This means that the disease is still localized, or contained within the top layers of cells lining the oral cavity and oropharynx.
-Cancer cells have not invaded the deeper layers of oral or oropharyngeal tissue.
+Tis: Carcinoma in situ has been diagnosed, meaning the disease is still localized, or contained within the top layers of cells lining the oral cavity.
+Cancer cells have not invaded the deeper layers of oral tissue.

 T4 is divided into two subgroups:

 - The tumor is growing into other bones, such as the pterygoid plates (in the skull) and/or the skull base.
-This type of spreading can occur with any oropharyngeal or oral cancer.
+This type of spreading can occur with any oral cancer.

 - The tumor surrounds the internal carotid artery.
-This type of spreading can occur with any oropharyngeal or oral cancer.
+This type of spreading may occur with any oral cancer.

 N2 is divided into three subgroups:

-- N2b: the cancer has spread to 2 or more lymph nodes on the same side as the primary tumor.
+- N2b: The cancer has spread to two or more lymph nodes on the same side as the primary tumor.
 No lymph nodes are larger than 6 cm across.